 ESMÈ Quartet (South Korea)

-Formed in 2016 at the Hochschule für Musik und Tanz Köln, Esmé Quartet is comprised of four Korean musicians, violinist Wonhee Bae and Yoona Ha, violist Jiwon Kim, and cellist Ye-eun Heo.
+Esmé Quartet is comprised of four Korean musicians, violinist Wonhee Bae and Yoona Ha, violist Jiwon Kim, and cellist Ye-eun Heo.
 Its members have been winners of international competitions and the quartet also won the first prize at the chamber music competition in Musikhochschule Köln 2016.
-Recently Esmé quartet was invited to play at the Kranhaus in Köln, Alpmuseum in Remagen, Kunstmuseum Villa Zanders and Schloss Bensberg in Bergisch Gladbach.
-Mentored by Harald Schoneweg, and the Casals Quartet, the Esmé is currently studying at the Hochschule für Musik Lübeck under the tutelage of Heime Müller.
+Recently Esmè quartet was invited to play at the Kranhaus in Köln, Alpmuseum in Remagen, Kunstmuseum Villa Zanders, NDR Radio and Schloss Bensberg in Bergisch Gladbach.
+Esmè has participated in Proquartet masterclass and Jeunesses Musicales International Chamber Music Campus Weikersheim where they were awarded a prize for a concert in Heidelberger Streichquartettfest 2019.
+Mentored by Harald Schoneweg, and the Casals Quartet, the Esmè is currently studying at the Hochschule für Musik Lübeck under the tutelage of Heime Müller.